- Student Services

 - Undergraduate Scholarships and Awards

 - AP, IB, and Transfer Credit

 - Campus Resources

 - Career Resources

 - Undergraduate Events

-The Physics Department offers three introductory course sequences: PHYSICS 140/240, BIOPHYS/PHYSICS 150/250, and PHYSICS 160/260.
+The Physics Department offers three introductory course sequences: PHYSICS 140 and 240, BIOPHYS/PHYSICS 150 and 250, and PHYSICS 160 and 260.
 While these sequences can be mixed (e.g., 140+250), the Department generally encourages students to pursue both terms of a single sequence.

-Students with strong high school physics backgrounds are encouraged to take the Honors physics sequence, PHYSICS 160/260.
+Students with strong high school physics backgrounds are encouraged to take the Honors physics sequence, which begins with PHYSICS 160.
 This sequence takes a thoroughly modern approach to both mechanics and electricity & magnetism.
-PHYSICS 160/260 is the preferred sequence for students interested in any science concentration, especially physics.
-Students do not need to be LSA Honors Program members to enroll in PHYSICS 160/260.
+The Honors classes are the preferred sequence for students interested in any science concentration, especially physics.
+Students do not need to be LSA Honors Program members to enroll in PHYSICS 160 and 260.

-Prospective physical science and engineering students should elect PHYSICS 140/240 because the content is aligned with the requirements of concentration programs in these areas.
-Prospective life science students and those interested in the health professions should elect PHYSICS 150/250.
-Students who feel their mathematics preparation is weak, especially those who have not taken calculus, should consider enrolling in PHYSICS 115.
-Any student unsure about these options is encouraged to make an appointment to speak with a physics adviser.
+Prospective physical science and engineering students should elect PHYSICS 140 and 240 because the content is aligned with the requirements of concentration programs in these areas.
+Prospective life science students and those interested in the health professions should elect BIOPHYS/PHYSICS 150 and 250.

 FALL 2021 COURSE CHANGES